AEchRod/Fullstack-portfolio-screener/README.md

 #### Current errors

-It currently fails to show data once the form has been submitted, there seems to be an error in passing data as an in input in the form as a value for the data we want to retrieve for the stocks?
+It currently fails to show data once the form has been submitted, there seems to be an error in passing input data from the form as a value/variable for the data we want to retrieve for the stocks? i.e. interval=none (EVEN THOUGH INTERVAL HAS BEEN SELECTED IN FORM)